zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a :zeek:type:`string` to an :zeek:type:`addr`.

-   :ip: The :zeek:type:`string` to convert.
+   :param ip: The :zeek:type:`string` to convert.

    :returns: The :zeek:type:`string` *ip* as :zeek:type:`addr`, or the unspecified